List of the 5 Largest Trading Companies in Germany

 - Online wine trade (e.g. Vicampo.de GmbH)

-Statistics based on the ResearchGermany database of the largest wholesale and trading companies in Germany
+Statistics based on the ResearchGermany database

 The ResearchGermany database of the German retail industry covers all segments of retail throughout the Federal Republic.
 Thanks to the extensive data set, we are able to publish interesting statistics.
 In the following, we present the distribution of the trading companies from our list by federal state and city in clear graphs.
 On request we are also able to prepare individual analyses.

-Distribution of the headquarters of the largest German trading companies on our list by federal state
+Distribution of the headquarters by federal state

 Most German trading companies are based in Bavaria or North Rhine-Westphalia.
 Both states are home to more than 100 of the largest German trading companies in the wholesale, retail and online trade sectors.
 In general, the distribution by federal state roughly corresponds to the general distribution of the largest companies in Germany (see here).

-Distribution of the headquarters
+Distribution of the headquarters by city

 Most of the largest trading companies in Germany are located in economically strong regions or in the cities with the most inhabitants.
 However, the distribution of headquarters by city shows that there are some interesting exceptions.
 This is particularly related to regional industrial clusters, which are also reflected in the retail sector.